sinux-l5d/studentbox-doc/content/private/research-methods.md

 }
 ```

-We can see that JSON as at least one drawback: the document's structure and the data are mixed.
+We can see that JSON has at least one drawback: the document's structure and the data are mixed.
 You can see above that we repeat the keys `id`, `name`, `surname`... for multiple users.

 > [!question] Is it possible to transfer a file over JSON?
 >